Elroch/GCD-course-project/README.md

-# Coursera Data Science
-## Getting and Cleaning Data
+## Coursera Data Science: Getting and Cleaning Data
-### Course project
-### Liam Roche June 20 2014
+### Course project: Liam Roche June 20 2014

-This directory contains an R script called run_analysis.R for the Getting and Cleaning Data course project.
+This directory contains an R script called "run_analysis.R" for the Getting and Cleaning Data course project.
 The script requires these data files:

 * X_train.txt